treeverse/lakeFS/docs/cloud/unity-delta-sharing.md

+---
+layout: default
+title: Unity Delta Sharing
+parent: lakeFS Cloud
+description: The lakeFS Delta Sharing service lets you export DeltaLake and HMS-style tables stored on lakeFS over the Delta Sharing protocol.
+This is particularly useful with DataBricks Unity.
+has_children: false
+---

-# Unity Delta Sharing [private preview]: User Manual
+# Unity Delta Sharing

 ## Introduction